Winter Terrorland: Tower of Terror Snow!

 Photo credit: Vintage Disney parks

-This photo, depicting the building’s left side (which is the side guests enter and exit) was taken shortly after the previous photo – you can tell by the completed rooftops in the back and the addition of the “front building” at the building’s front.
+This next photo, depicting the building’s left side (which is the side guests enter and exit) was probably taken shortly after the previous photo – now the rooftops are more complete.

 Tower of Terror construction Hollywood Studios florida